Arts Fest Preview: Ohio Is My Second Country

-Salif Sarr, Shema Asifiwe, Ohio Immigrant Alliance to Preview Concert and Coloring Book Before Columbus Arts Festival
+Salif Sarr, Shema Asifiwe, Ohio Immigrant Alliance to Present a Concert and Books at the Columbus Arts Festival on June 13

 MORE DETAILS

-• Get details for the June 13 concert with Salif Sarrhere.
-Purchase concert t-shirts in advance here.
-The arts festival event will start promptly at 3pm; organizers suggest arriving early.
+• Get details for the June 13 concert with the Salif, Demba, and Shema and purchase concert t-shirts in advance.
+The arts festival event will start promptly at 3pm; organizers suggest arriving early to find them at the Cultural Arts Center (139 W. Main Street), around 2pm.

 Previous